Jayarammohan/kpmg/README.md

 > java Huffman 123456123456123456123456123456234562345634563456345645645645645645656565656566666666666666666666666666

  The Entries are
 ---------------
-5 1 Leaf
-7 2 Leaf
-10 3 Leaf
-12 * Sum
-15 4 Leaf
-20 5 Leaf
-22 * Sum
-35 * Sum
-45 6 Leaf
-57 * Sum
-102 * Sum
-attached as left node of 102 * Sum is 57 * Sum
-attached as right node of 102 * Sum is 45 6 Leaf
-attached as left node of 57 * Sum is 35 * Sum
-attached as right node of 57 * Sum is 22 * Sum
-attached as left node of 35 * Sum is 20 5 Leaf
-attached as right node of 35 * Sum is 15 4 Leaf
-attached as left node of 22 * Sum is 12 * Sum
-attached as right node of 22 * Sum is 10 3 Leaf
-attached as left node of 12 * Sum is 7 2 Leaf
-attached as right node of 12 * Sum is 5 1 Leaf
+1:5
+2:7
+3:10
+sum:12
+4:15
+5:20
+sum:22
+sum:35
+6:45
+sum:57
+sum:102
+attached as left node of sum:102 is sum:57 attached as right node of sum:102 is 6:45 attached as left node of sum:57 is sum:35 attached as right node of sum:57 is sum:22 attached as left node of sum:35 is 5:20 attached as right node of sum:35 is 4:15 attached as left node of sum:22 is sum:12 attached as right node of sum:22 is 3:10 attached as left node of sum:12 is 2:7 attached as right node of sum:12 is 1:5

 We are allocating bits for the characters based on Huffman Coding algorithm
 ---------------------------------------------------------------------------
-Allocation of bits for 5 which occurs with a freqency of 20 is 000 This is arrived at by traversing through the tree in the following manner 102 * Sum, 57 * Sum, 35 * Sum, 20 5 Leaf,
+Allocation of bits for 5 which occurs with a freqency of 20 is 000 This is arrived at by traversing through the tree in the following manner sum:102, sum:57, sum:35, 5:20,
-Allocation of bits for 4 which occurs with a freqency of 15 is 001 This is arrived at by traversing through the tree in the following manner 102 * Sum, 57 * Sum, 35 * Sum, 15 4 Leaf,
+Allocation of bits for 4 which occurs with a freqency of 15 is 001 This is arrived at by traversing through the tree in the following manner sum:102, sum:57, sum:35, 4:15,
-Allocation of bits for 2 which occurs with a freqency of 7 is 0100 This is arrived at by traversing through the tree in the following manner 102 * Sum, 57 * Sum, 22 * Sum, 12 * Sum, 7 2 Leaf,
+Allocation of bits for 2 which occurs with a freqency of 7 is 0100 This is arrived at by traversing through the tree in the following manner sum:102, sum:57, sum:22, sum:12, 2:7,
-Allocation of bits for 1 which occurs with a freqency of 5 is 0101 This is arrived at by traversing through the tree in the following manner 102 * Sum, 57 * Sum, 22 * Sum, 12 * Sum, 5 1 Leaf,
+Allocation of bits for 1 which occurs with a freqency of 5 is 0101 This is arrived at by traversing through the tree in the following manner sum:102, sum:57, sum:22, sum:12, 1:5,
-Allocation of bits for 3 which occurs with a freqency of 10 is 011 This is arrived at by traversing through the tree in the following manner 102 * Sum, 57 * Sum, 22 * Sum, 10 3 Leaf,
+Allocation of bits for 3 which occurs with a freqency of 10 is 011 This is arrived at by traversing through the tree in the following manner sum:102, sum:57, sum:22, 3:10,
-Allocation of bits for 6 which occurs with a freqency of 45 is 1 This is arrived at by traversing through the tree in the following manner 102 * Sum, 45 6 Leaf,
+Allocation of bits for 6 which occurs with a freqency of 45 is 1 This is arrived at by traversing through the tree in the following manner sum:102, 6:45,

   Algorithm
   =========
-  1.From the input string, build a frequency table containing the frequency and the character within the same integer with frequency being in the MSB and the character in the LSB.
-We need to use Integer rather than String because sorting based on freq. required
+  1.From the input string, build a frequency table containing the frequency and the character encapsulated within a class called Element
-  These frequecy + character information is stored in a PriortyQueue data structure so that it is always sorted automatically
+  These frequecy + character information is stored in a PriortyQueue data structure so that it is always sorted automatically with the provided comparator which sorts based on frequency

   2. Now, build the Priority Queue entries by the below algorithm While the frequency list size >= 2
  	  		a.
 Take the least 2 items from the frequency table and insert into the entries table
    			b.
-Remove these two items from the frequency PriorityQueue and add the sum of these two entries suffixed with * to indicate that it is the sum.
+Remove these two items from the frequency PriorityQueue and add the sum of these two entries with value set as 'sum' to indicate that it is the sum.

-  			     Eg., 5 and 7 are least two frequencies, so we create 12:*
+  			     Eg., 5 and 7 are least two frequencies, so we create 12:sum
   		                    /   \
   		                   5:1	7:2